grahamwaters/uap_report_analysis/README.md

 ### MUFON Data Preparation

 This is more difficult than the NUFORC data.
 It also does not include latitude and longitude natively, as these have to be derived from city names which does not lend itself to a high accuracy score.
 The data is also not as clean as the NUFORC data, and requires more preprocessing and wrangling.

+## Feature Engineering

+### NUFORC Feature Engineering

+Run the `notebooks/feature_engineering.ipynb` notebook to create the features for the model.
+This notebook does the following:

+* list what it does

+It produces a data file called `data/processed/nuforc_clean_plusfeatures.csv` that is used in the modeling notebook.

+### MUFON Feature Engineering

+None yet for MUFON data.

+## Modeling